AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/manage-environments.md

 ### Un-Applying an IP Allow List {#unapply-ip-allow-list}

 Un-applying an IP allow list disassociates all IP ranges included in the definition of the allow  list from an author or publisher service in an environment.
-A user in the **Business Owner** or **Deployment Manager** role must be logged in in order to be able to un-apply an IP allow list.
+A user in the **Business Owner** or **Deployment Manager** role must be logged in to be able to un-apply an IP allow list.

 Follow these steps to un-apply an IP allow list.